-In this lesson we will Finnish our basic schematic and make a few housekeeping changes.
+Autodesk Eagle Cad Tutorial Lesson 4 – Finnish basic schematic.
+In this lesson, we will Finnish our basic schematic and make a few housekeeping changes.
 We will cover some new tools, point out some new tips and prepare for some new features to be added on in Lesson 5.

-A how-to guide to taking your electronics project from prototype through to high volume PCB manufacture.
-Covers component selection and purchasing, SMD, DFM, PCB panelisation, gerber generation, drill files, pick and place files, and more.
+Video Tutorial PCB Design For Manufacture, A how-to guide to taking your electronics project from prototype through to high volume PCB manufacture.
+Covers component selection and purchasing, SMD, DFM, PCB panelization, gerber generation, drill files, pick and place files, and more.

-A follow up to Dave’s popular PCB Design For Manufacture (DFM) tutorial video.
+A follow-up to Dave’s popular PCB Design For Manufacture (DFM) tutorial video.
 This time he updates his uCurrent PCB for production, including panelisation layout and component reel selection.
-Lots of the same ground is covered as in part 1, but with a specific real project
+Lots of the same ground are covered as in part 1, but with a specific real project.

 Dave demonstrates how to add testing capabilities to your PCB panel for easier production testing.
 Using an example of his new uCurrent design, and also a commercial product designed to be automatically ATE tested.

 Video tutorial DIY Printed circuit board PCB thermal method, Simple technique to make PCB using laser printer and household iron.

 This simple heat toner transfer method for quick home prototyping.

 This method works because it employs physical properties of laser printer toner.

 Basically, toner is a mix of a black pigment and very fine plastic powder.

 While paper is being heated by fuser inside the printer, plastic particles melts and sticks to paper.